nginxinc/nginx-gateway-fabric/docs/gateway-api-compatibility.md

         * `tls`
             * `mode` - partially supported.
 Allowed value: `Terminate`.
             * `certificateRefs` - The TLS certificate and key must be stored in a Secret resource of type `kubernetes.io/tls`.
 Only a single reference is supported.
-You must deploy the Secret before the Gateway resource.
             * `options` - not supported.
         * `allowedRoutes` - supported.
     * `addresses` - not supported.
 * `status`
     * `addresses` - Pod IPAddress supported.
-    * `conditions` - Supported (Condition/Status/Reason):
+    * `conditions` - supported (Condition/Status/Reason):
         * `Accepted/True/Accepted`
         * `Accepted/True/ListenersNotValid`
         * `Accepted/False/ListenersNotValid`
         * `Accepted/False/Invalid`
-        * `Accepted/False/UnsupportedValue`: Custom reason for when a value of a field in a Gateway is invalid or not supported.
+        * `Accepted/False/UnsupportedValue`- custom reason for when a value of a field in a Gateway is invalid or not supported.
-        * `Accepted/False/GatewayConflict`: Custom reason for when the Gateway is ignored due to a conflicting Gateway.
+        * `Accepted/False/GatewayConflict`- custom reason for when the Gateway is ignored due to a conflicting Gateway.
           NKG only supports a single Gateway.
         * `Programmed/True/Programmed`
         * `Programmed/False/Invalid`
-        * `Programmed/False/GatewayConflict`: Custom reason for when the Gateway is ignored due to a conflicting Gateway.
+        * `Programmed/False/GatewayConflict`- custom reason for when the Gateway is ignored due to a conflicting Gateway.
 NKG only supports a single Gateway.
     * `listeners`
         * `name` - supported.
         * `supportedKinds` - supported.
         * `attachedRoutes` - supported.
-        * `conditions` - Supported (Condition/Status/Reason):
+        * `conditions` - supported (Condition/Status/Reason):
             * `Accepted/True/Accepted`
             * `Accepted/False/UnsupportedProtocol`
             * `Accepted/False/InvalidCertificateRef`
             * `Accepted/False/ProtocolConflict`
-            * `Accepted/False/UnsupportedValue`: Custom reason for when a value of a field in a Listener is invalid or not supported.
+            * `Accepted/False/UnsupportedValue`- custom reason for when a value of a field in a Listener is invalid or not supported.
-            * `Accepted/False/GatewayConflict`: Custom reason for when the Gateway is ignored due to a conflicting Gateway.
+            * `Accepted/False/GatewayConflict` - custom reason for when the Gateway is ignored due to a conflicting Gateway.
 NKG only supports a single Gateway.
             * `Programmed/True/Programmed`
             * `Programmed/False/Invalid`